 Unless you went to school to be a teacher, you may find it difficult to come up with fun, engaging, and confident building ways to teach your 4-year old to read.
 If so, that is perfectly fine!
 Instead, begin the Reading Patch Program.
 This program focuses on building confidence in reading to make your little one successful.
 Everything you need to help your child read is in this program.

 You can try a few lessons for yourself ….and join the free email course below to get more tips too!
+See the sign up form below to register for 3 Free Video Reading lessons!

 Remember, teaching your child to read should be fun for them!
 Good luck and enjoy this information!